Gumboot13/stl2rsdocx/README.md

 ---

-## Interoperability statement
+## Scope and interoperability

 This is an independent, clean-room tool.
-It contains no DesignSpark, SpaceClaim, Ansys or Siemens code, and it does not decompile, disassemble, or access the source code of any of their software.
-It works solely by reading and writing **file formats** — the `.rsdocx` package (a standard OPC/ZIP container) and the point-curve `.txt` format — so that independently created software can exchange data with DesignSpark Mechanical.
+It contains **no** DesignSpark, SpaceClaim, ANSYS, or Siemens code, and it does **not** decompile, disassemble, or reverse-engineer any of their *software*, nor attempt to discover its source code.

+It works only on **files you create** — reading and writing the `.rsdocx` package (a standard OPC/ZIP container) and the point-curve `.txt` format, so that independent software can exchange data with DesignSpark Mechanical.
+Your design files are your own data (the DSM/ANSYS licence calls user-created inputs and outputs "Licensee Data"), distinct from the program itself; this tool parses those data files, not the application.
-Its purpose is **interoperability with other independently created software** — the exact activity the DesignSpark Mechanical licence expressly permits "to the extent permitted under applicable law."
-File-format interoperability of this kind is also protected in many jurisdictions (e.g. UK CDPA s.50B/s.296A, EU Software Directive Art.
-6, Australia Copyright Act s.47D).

-The tool does not reproduce, replace, or circumvent any paid feature of DesignSpark Mechanical: DSM's own modelling, Convert-to-Solid, and export functions do the CAD work — this tool only translates file formats into and out of the ones DSM already reads and writes.
+The tool does not reproduce, replace, or circumvent any paid feature of DSM.
+DSM's own modelling, Convert-to-Solid, and export functions do the CAD work — this tool only translates between file formats DSM already reads and writes.
 Native solid (Parasolid) geometry is **not** reverse-engineered or reproduced; the tool cannot and does not write Parasolid data.

+**Please check your own licence.** The DesignSpark Mechanical / ANSYS end-user licence agreement (available inside the software and in your install folder) governs your use of DSM, is governed by its own choice of law, and restricts reverse-engineering the *software*.
+Whether format-level interoperability like this is permitted for you depends on that agreement and your local law — so read your EULA, and if in doubt, seek your own legal advice before relying on this tool commercially.
+Use at your own risk.

-If you are a rights-holder with a concern, please open an issue — I'm happy to discuss.
+If you are a rights-holder with a concern, please open an issue — I'm happy to discuss or take the project down.

-*This statement describes intent and design; it is not legal advice.*
+*This statement describes the project's intent and design.
+It is not legal advice, and it is not a representation that any particular use complies with your licence.*